Distance: 27-mile lollipop

 Incidentally, when I was researching the ride I got reports on Schulties that ranged from 1) it’s a piece of cake to 2) it’s rough but doable to 3) it’s brutally rough and you’ll regret it to 4) it’s unrideable to 5) it’s blocked by landslides and impassable.
 The truth is #2.
 It is closed to cars, according to the sign, but any car could navigate it, while having little fun doing so.

-At the bottom of Schulties, the pavement returns, there is a little group of houses called Laurel on maps, and there is an intersection, with your way, Redwood Lodge Rd., clearly signed.
+At the bottom of Schulties, the pavement returns (and is unproblematic to the end of the road), there is a little group of houses called Laurel on maps, and there is an intersection, with your way, Redwood Lodge Rd., clearly signed.
 It’s hard to trust the sign, because it’s almost an 180-degree turn, but trust it anyway.
 Somewhere around this intersection it is reported that one can see one of the adits to one of the four defunct tunnels on the old train route from San Jose to Santa Cruz.
 The tunnels have been dynamited but the adits remain–a thing of much historical interest.
 I missed it.

 Redwood Lodge Rd. drops briefly, crosses the creek, then begins the climb up the other side with a ferocious little pitch.
 Fear not—since most of the descending on Schulties is recovered by climbing on Soquel-San Jose and Summit later, the climb out of the canyon on RLR is (after that one scare) moderate and short.
 Very pretty, but slightly less isolated than Schulties because it services the population of Laurel.

-RLR deadends at Soquel-San Jose Rd., the road we ride down in the Mt.
-Charlie Etc. ride.
+RLR deadends at Soquel-San Jose Rd., the road we ride down in the Bean Creek Etc. ride and the Eureka Canyon Etc. ride.
 Now we go up (L).
-It’s pleasant climbing through a garden-like landscape on a reliable shoulder back up to Summit Rd.
+It’s pleasant climbing through a garden-like landscape with fairly steady traffic on a reliable shoulder back up to Summit Rd.
 As you approach Summit, there is a sweet-looking little cut-off on our L, Merrill, which will let you skip some of Summit if you’re willing to add some climbing to your total.

 Take Summit Rd. to the L and ride 3 miles (assuming you didn’t take Merrill) of shoulder back to Old Santa Cruz.
 These 3 miles may be tediously pleasant or hellish, depending on the traffic level and the temperament of the individual drivers on your day, but it’s mostly moderate rollers and it passes quickly.
 Summit is largely built-up commercial, and it’s the nearest thing to slog on the ride.